mozzieongit/act/README.md

+# Standalone artifact server based on existing act code

-# Forked from https://github.com/nektos/act until proper PR
+_Forked from https://github.com/nektos/act until creating a proper PR_

 This provides the integrated artifact server as a standalone binary for use in a container for example.